ke-zhang-rd/krystal/docs/source/decorator.rst

   def func(...):
     ...

 Again, this will translate to thing below during ``func()`` definition.
-So intuitively, the rule is parsing the inside decorator first and then outside.
+Intuitively, the rule is parsing the inside decorator first and then outside.

 .. code:: python